2020 RBC YFF Mentorship Program

 Up to five (5) participants will be chosen per year.

-Participants will receive up to 52 hours of mentorship and guidance over the course of one year, which includes a minimum of 28 hours of festival attendance and networking.
-YFF will use best efforts to ensure the first meeting between participant and mentor will take place in person at this year’s Yorkton Film Festival (May 23 – 26).
+Participants will receive up to 46 hours of mentorship and guidance over the course of one year, which includes a minimum of 28 hours of festival attendance and networking, and up to two hours per month which will include phone calls, emails, and development consultation on creative projects with your mentor.
+YFF will use best efforts to ensure the first meeting between participant and mentor will take place in person at this year’s Yorkton Film Festival (May 21 – 24).

 YFF will work with the participants and mentors to monitor the mentorship.